 Day 1.Cinematography Essentials and Interpreting the Script

 What does a Director of Photography do?
 We look at cinematography essentials such as designing a "look" and ‘feel” for your story, composition, framing, continuity, crossing the line, blocking scenes, scene coverage, production design and we explore creative choices of lighting, lenses and camera placement.
 We will examine specific scenes in scripts and films to work out what makes a good shot and why.
-We’ll learn how to interpret the script in visual terms and how cinematography conveys meaning and enhances story.
+We’ll learn how to interpret the script in visual terms with storyboarding and how to tell stories with stills and we'll learn how cinematography conveys meaning and enhances story.
 Conducted by